 If you're approved for Medicare coverage for your lung transplant, Medicare will pay 80% of the approved amount for your procedure and medical care.
 You are responsible for paying the remaining 20%.
 You may also be liable for the costs of any drugs not covered by original Medicare, the Part B deductibles and certain facility fees.

-Lung transplants are likely to cost roughly between $929,600 if you have a single lung transplant and $1,295,900 for both lungs.
-As these costs are prohibitively high for most people, most lung transplants are financed through federal or private health insurance policies.
+Lung transplant costs are roughly between $929,600 if you have a single lung transplant and $1,295,900 for both lungs.
+As these costs are prohibitively high for most people, most lung transplant costs are financed through federal or private health insurance policies.

 Who Qualifies for a Lung Transplant Through Medicare?

 Medicare requires beneficiaries to satisfy several eligibility criteria before agreeing to fund their lung transplant surgery and associated health care costs.
 Generally, it only considers funding beneficiaries with end-stage pulmonary disease.